sakurity/securelogin/README.md

 ## Electron

+Electron is employed for macOS, Windows and Linux apps.

 `electron-packager .
 "SecureLogin" --osx-sign --overwrite --arch=x64 --icon=./electron.icns`

+## Roadmap

+1. Target developer community (hence everything is on Github and there is no marketing site).
+Only developers can validate the idea and decide to implement it

+2. Focus on SDK libaries and plugins for major CMS/frameworks/languages

+3. Engage with users and see what's unclear/buggy to them.

+4. SecureLogin Connect will replace OAuth for users who registred with SecureLogin.
+Simply put a client=http://consumer and provider=http://identity.provider - and the user will see "X requests access to your Y account"

+5. In the future, V2 will support binding two devices together and approving a `scope` from Desktop + Mobile.

-## 2. Invest in more efficient derivation
+6. Invest in more efficient derivation

 Inconsistent derivation is an issue among all platforms, especially for mobile.
 In the future current derivation scheme will be called "Weak" (18,6) and new ones will be added (like "Strong" for logN=18 p=20 ).
 Move to Argon2.

-## 3. Design and branding
+7. Design and branding

 Proper logo and improve graphical design.

-## 4. Implement native apps for iOS and Android
+8. Implement native apps for iOS and Android

 While Cordova and Electron are usable, SecureLogin is a small enough app that is cheap to implement for every platform using native architecture.

-## 5. Verifiable builds
+9. Verifiable builds

 Get https://reproducible-builds.org/ for all platforms